 What makes ‘Zen Guiding’ different to any other guide training programme?

 “Zen Guiding is different to other nature guide trainers in that it trains guides to develop the art, skill, craft and practices of nature guiding mindfully in a quest to provide people with an opportunity to reveal their own true nature in order that they may approach their day-to-day living with a very different and fulfilling approach to happiness and contentment.
-Zen Guiding aims to provide an insight into what people are really looking for by spending time in the peace and quite of the natural environment,” concludes Hine.
+Zen Guiding aims to provide an insight into what people are really looking for by spending time in the peace and quiet of the natural environment,” concludes Hine.

 Zen Guiding currently conducts exclusive, personalised training and assessment of learners in the Eastern Cape at the well-established Samara Game Reserve.
 Courses are limited to eight learners at a time.